pearu/pearu.github.io/array_interface_pytorch.md

 defines a protocol for objects to re-use each other's data buffers.
 It was created in 2005 within the [NumPy](https://numpy.org/) project for CPU array-like objects.
-The implementation of the array interface is defined by the existence of the following attributes/methofs:
+The implementation of the array interface is defined by the existence of the following attributes or methods:

 - `__array_interface__` - a Python dictionary that contains the shape, the element type, and optionally, the data buffer address and the